-A student may participate in an extracurricular activity, (meeting, practice, or competition) after school or during evening, only if the student has been in school during that day.
-An exception will be made if there is an approved prearranged absence with the Attendance Director or if the student is ill in the morning and well enough to attend all of his/her classes after lunch.
+A student may participate in an extracurricular activity, (meeting, practice, or competition) after school or during the evening, only if the student has been in school during that day.
+An exception will be made if there is an approved pre-arranged absence with the Attendance Director or if the student is ill in the morning and well enough to attend all of his/her classes after lunch.

 When unusual circumstances exist concerning absences or tardiness not covered by the policies, parents are expected to contact the school.
-Also, the administration reserves the right to use discretion in all situations regarding attendance.
+Also, the administrators reserves the right to use discretion in all situations regarding attendance.

-Parents are discouraged from having their children excused from school for vacations or trips, however, a policy (prearranged absences) exists for this purpose and the form can be obtained from the Attendance Director's office.
+Parents are discouraged from having their children excused from school for vacations or trips, however, a policy (pre-arranged absences) exists for this purpose.
+Forms can be obtained from the Attendance Director or the K-12 Secretary.
 This pre-arranged absence form must be completed two (2) days prior to when the student will be absent.